abriljordan/ga_blog/docs/working-with-dashboard/create.md

 ## Resize chart
 ### Resize all charts
 You can resize charts in a dashboard all at once in just one click.
-1. Go to: main dashboard.
-2. Click on the `Gear` button, a pop-up menu appears.
-At the bottom of the menu, there are three squares, each represent the size of the chart.
-2. Choose one of the three squares by clicking.
+1. Navigate the dashboard and click the `Gear` button located just above the sections.
+A drop-down menu appears.
+2. From the menu click the `squares` to resize the charts in the dashboard.

 ### Resize a single chart
-1. Click on the indicator's `Gear` button, a menu appears.
-At the bottom of the menu, there are three squares, each represent the size of the chart.
+1. Navigate the Card and click the `Gear` button, a drop-down menu appears.
-2. Choose one of the three squares by clicking.

-## Tile
-### Delete Tile
-1. Click on the indicator's `Gear` button and choose Delete.
-2. Click the Confirm button if you want to proceed in deletion.
-The indicator will no longer be available in the dashboard.
+2. From the menu click the `squares` to resize the charts in the dashboard.

+## Card
+### Delete Card
+1. Navigate the Card and click the `Gear` button, a drop-down menu appears.
+2. From the menu, click `Delete Dashboard`.

-### Remove Tile
+### Remove Card
 1. Click on the indicator's `Gear` button and choose Remove.
-2. Click the Confirm button if you want to proceed in removing it.
-It is still available if you want to add it back in the dashboard.
+2. Click `Confirm` to remove card from the section.

 ## Section
 ### Create section
-1. Go to: main dashboard
+1. Navigate the dashboard and click the `Gear` button located just above the sections.
+A drop-down menu appears.
-2. Click the `Gear` button.
-A dialog appears.
+2. From the menu, click `Manage Sections`, a popover dialog appears.
-3. Select `Mange Sections`.
-A dialog appears.
+3. From the dialog, click `Add`, a popover dialog appears.
-4. Click the `Add` button.
-A dialog appears.
-Enter the name for your section.
+4. Enter the new section name.
-4. Once you’re done, click the `Create` button.
+5. Once you’re done, click `Create`.

 ### Edit section name
-1. Go to: main dashboard
-2. Click on the `Pencil` button of the section.
-A dialog appears.
+1. Navigate the section and click the `Pencil` button.
+A small dialog appears.
 3. Give the section a new name.
-4. Once you’re done, click the `Update` button.
+4. Once you’re done, click `Update`.

 ### Rearrange section
-1. Go to: main dashboard.
+1. Navigate the dashboard and click the `Gear` button, a drop-down menu appears.
-2. Click the `Gear` button and choose `Manage Sections`.
-A dialog appears.
+2. Select `Manage Sections`, a popover window appears.
 3. Click and drag the section to reorder.
-4. Once you’re done, click the `Update` button.
+4. Once you’re done, click `Update`.

 ### Delete a section
-1. Go to: main dashboard
-2. Click on the `Trash bin` button of the section.
-A dialog appears.
+1. Navigate the section and click the `Trash bin` button.
+A small dialog appears.
-3. Click the `Confirm` button to proceed.
+2. Click `Confirm` to delete section.